Weak two bid: Muiderberg / Woo Twos and Lucas Twos

-Lucas twos are even more flexible.
-You open the five card suit.
-The four card suit may be higher, or lower.
+Lucas twos are more flexible.
+Opener opens with five card suit.
+Four card suit may be higher or lower.

 Assumed Fit preempts

 An opening showing either 5+4+ or 4+4+ cards in two specified suits.
-Superficially reckless, the hand type is extremely common, around 2½ times more so than the 6+ type. risk is to be taken for a penalty.
-Against that you’re probability of finding eight card or better fit is 68%, and 65% respectively.
-The law of total tricked protects you at two level as if a significant penalty is available, opponents will often do better bidding game in their own fit denomination.
+Superficially reckless, the hand type is extremely common, around 2½ times more so than the 6+ type.
+The risk is to be taken for a penalty.
+Against that your probability of finding an eight card or better fit is 68%, and 65% respectively.
+The law of total tricks protects you at two level, as if a significant penalty is available, opponents will often do better bidding game in their own fit denomination.

 Parallel Twos

 Playing Parallel Twos an opening 2C shows five hearts 7-11 HCP, 2D shows five spades 7-11 HCP.
-The 2C and 2D opener's are referred to as Parallel Twos because they are played in parallel with the regular six card weak twos in hearts and spades.
-You can play them in any bidding system Acol, SAYC, Precision, Blue Club etc. See the eBook "Parallel Twos For You" N.Jones June 2014.
+The 2C and 2D openings are referred to as Parallel Twos because they are played in parallel with the regular six card weak twos in hearts and spades.
+You can play them in any bidding system: Acol, SAYC, Precision, Blue Club etc.